24/7 Phoenix Snake Removal Hotline

 This snake looks nearly identical to the more commonly-encountered Desert Nightsnake, and placement within the known range (see map) is the best way to differentiate between the two.
 They are small snakes, generally about a foot long (up to nearly 2' maximum length).
 The color is generally grey or tan, with a series of darker blotches or saddles that extend the length of the body.
 Behind their slightly arrow-shaped head, a black "hood" or collar is present.
 These snakes are often misidentified as rattlesnakes because of their head shape, vertical pupils, and tendency to coil into a tight circle when threatened.

-Lichanura orcutti
+Lichanura roseofusca

 Lichanura trivirgata

-They are one of two species of Boa found in the state, Rosy Boas are secretive snakes found in a handful of mountain ranges south of the Gila River.
+They are one of two species of Boa found in the state, Three-Lined Boas are secretive snakes found in a handful of mountain ranges south of the Gila River.
 They are heavy-bodied, less than 3' in length, with a "chubby" build, rounded tail, and head distinct from the body.
 Their color is variable, usually consisting 3 dark dark brown stripes running the length of the body against a cream or grey base.
 They can be found on the surface in early Spring and late-night during warmer times.

 Sonora semiannulata